 Just 30 years ago, things ticked over at a more reasonable pace.
-There were no mini-computers in our pockets that made us reachable at all times, and information didn’t bombard us on the same scale as today.
+There were no mini-computers in our pockets that made us reachable at all times, every day, and information didn’t bombard us on the same scale as today.

 The pace of life today is frenetic.
 We strive to have the perfect experience that we think we are supposed to have thanks to the media and social media, and we work to have it.
 So, when the boss emails you at 10 o’clock in the evening, you respond to his email.

 You have to be the perfect spouse, employee, maintain a good work-life balance, etc. It’s exhausting.
 It also shifts our focus from what should be more important to us.
 We lose sight of the things that are good in our lives because we’re trying to pack so much in that we get fatigued.